top of page

 Dogs and cats both have anal glands.

-If these do not routinely express on their own, they can become filled, uncomfortable and even get infected and rupture.
+If these do not routinely express on their own, they can become filled, uncomfortable and even get infected and unfortunately rupture.
 This is incredibly painful for the animal.

 Signs that your pet may be having trouble with their anal glands: